 A joint operation is an agreement for joint control whereby the parties that have joint control of the arrangement have rights to the assets and have obligations for the liabilities (so-called enforceable rights and obligations) relating to the agreement: the verification of the existence of enforceable rights and obligations requires the exercise of complex judgement by the management and is made taking into consideration the characteristics of the corporate structure, the agreements between the parties, as well as any other facts and circumstances that are relevant for the purposes of verification.
-Saipem's share of the assets, liabilities, revenues and expenses of joint operations is recognised in the consolidated financial statements on the basis of the actual rights and obligations arising from the contractual arrangements.
+Saipem's share of the actual rights and obligations arising from the contractual arrangements.
 After initial recognition, the assets, liabilities, revenues and expenses relating to a joint operation are accounted for in accordance with the applicable standards.
 Joint operations, that are separate non-material legal entities, are accounted for using the equity method or, if this does not have a significant impact on the Group's net financial position, performance and cash flows for the year, measured at cost, adjusted for impairment losses.